-• The Original Medicare Plan (Part A or Part B)
+Plan (Part A or Part B)

-The Original Medicare Plan (Original Medicare) is available everywhere in the United States.
-It is the way everyone used to get Medicare benefits and is the way most people get their Medicare Part A and Part B benefits now.
+Medicare Part A and Part B benefits now.
 You may go to any doctor, specialist, or hospital that accepts Medicare.
 The Original Medicare Plan pays its share and you pay your share.
-Some things are not covered under Original Medicare, like prescription drugs.
+Some things are not covered under Original Medicare, such as most prescription drugs (but coverage through private prescription drug plans will be available starting in 2006).